Zeke Bratkowski

-Early years
+Early life

 Born and raised in Westville, Illinois, Bratkowski played high school football at Schlarman Academy in Danville and graduated in 1949.
 The nickname by which he commonly went had its origins in his boyhood years, when he frequently wore a baseball jersey emblazoned with the name of Major Leaguer Zeke Bonura across the front.

 Bratkowski came to national prominence in his sophomore season at the University of Georgia in Athens in 1951, and was twice the SEC passing leader under head coach Wally Butts.
 During his three-year career with the Bulldogs, he completed 360 passes for 4,863 yards.

 Bratkowski was considered one of college football's greatest quarterbacks of his day and was the NCAA's all-time leading passer until 1961.
 Today, he still ranks eighth on Georgia's list of career passing leaders.
 Bratkowski also led the NCAA in punting his senior year in 1953 with a 42.6 yard average.
 He was selected for the North–South All-Star Game in Miami, Florida, in December, and led the South to a 20–0 victory.